TillF/SDI-logger/README.md

 | Pro Micro  | 11       | 1.4      |
 | Nano       | ?       | ?      |

+### SDI-12 device not returning any or corrupted data <a name="SDI12_length"> </a>
+SDI-12-devices which return long data strings (e.g. many values returned in one measurement) may cause memory issues.
+These can cause corrupted or no data being returned or other unexpected behaviour.
+As of ver.
+1.31, return strings of at least 72 chars per device seem to be ok.

+## Tweaking shields <a name="tweaking"> </a>
-## Preparation / alterations to Keyes Date logging Shield for Arduino Uno for Data Logging
+### Preparation / alterations to Keyes Date logging Shield for Arduino Uno for Data Logging

 - aim: replace poor DS1307 RTC with DS3231, use power LED as message LED